rbohan/mongodbworld2017/README.md

 Tableau will need to be restarted if you create a new or modify an existing `.tdc` file.

+Additional information regarding how to install the BI Connector for use with Tableau can be found in the [online documentation](https://docs.mongodb.com/bi-connector/v2.1/tutorial/connecting/).

 ## Running the Demos

 ### `worldvm1`